hortonworks/cloudbreak/README.md

 This will save the configuration into the user's home directory.
 To see its content: `cat ~/.cb/config`.
 If this config file is present you don't need to specify the connection flags anymore, otherwise you need to specify these flags to every command.
 ```
-cb list-clusters --server https://ec2-52-29-224-64...compute.amazonaws.com --username your@email --password your-password
+cb cluster list --server https://ec2-52-29-224-64...compute.amazonaws.com --username your@email --password your-password
 ```

 ### Create cluster
-To create a cluster with the CLI, a cluster descriptor file needs to be put together and specified as an input to the `create-cluster` command:
+To create a cluster with the CLI, a cluster descriptor file needs to be put together and specified as an input to the `cluster create` command:
 ```
-cb create-cluster --cli-input-json create_cluster.json
+cb cluster create --cli-input-json create_cluster.json
 ```

 The cluster descriptor is basically the JSON request that's being sent to the Cloudbreak API.